cemac/LIFD_ENV_ML_NOTEBOOKS/index.md

 ![](https://raw.githubusercontent.com/cemac/LIFD_ENV_ML_NOTEBOOKS/main/Physics_Informed_Neural_Networks/PINNs_NavierStokes_example_files/PINNs_NavierStokes_example_53_2.png)

-In the Navier Stokes example notebook sparse velocity data points (blue dots) are used to infer fluid flow patterns in the wake of a cylinder and unknown velocity and pressure fields are predicted using only a discrete set of measurements of a concentration field c(t,x,y).
+In the Navier Stokes example notebook, sparse velocity data points (blue dots) are used to infer fluid flow patterns in the wake of a cylinder and unknown velocity and pressure fields are predicted using only a discrete set of measurements of a concentration field c(t,x,y).

 These examples are based on work from the following two parers:
 * M. Raissi, P. Peridakis, G. Karniadakis, Physics Informed Deep Learning (Part II): Data-driven Discovery of Nonlinear Partial Differential Equations, 2017